microsoftgraph/microsoft-graph-docs-contrib/concepts/delta-query-overview.md

 4. Microsoft Graph returns a response describing changes to the resource since the previous request, and either a `@odata.nextLink` URL or a `@odata.deltaLink` URL.

 > [!NOTE]
 > - Resources stored in Microsoft Entra ID (such as users and groups) support "sync from now" scenarios.
 This allows you to skip steps 1 and 2 (if you're not interested in retrieving the full state of the resource) and ask for the latest `@odata.deltaLink` instead.
 Append `$deltaToken=latest` to the `delta` function and the response will contain a `@odata.deltaLink` and no resource data.
-Resources in OneDrive and SharePoint also support this feature.
-For resources in OneDrive and SharePoint, append `token=latest` instead.
+Resources in OneDrive and SharePoint also support this feature but require `token=latest` instead.
 > - `$select` and `$deltaLink` query parameters are supported for some Microsoft Entra resources so that customers can change the properties they want to track for an existing `@odata.deltaLink`.
 Delta queries with both `$select` and `$skipToken` aren't supported.

 ### State tokens